-Here’s A Video Showing How To Make Chinese Garlic Chicken:
+Video: How To Make Chinese Garlic Chicken:

-Secret To The Sauce
+The Garlic Sauce

 The garlic sauce looks pretty unassuming when you mix it up.
 But when it hits the hot pan, you’ll see how it starts to get thick and sticky like a real Chinese chicken sauce.
 What’s the secret?
 The cornstarch helps thicken it and gives it that classic consistency.
 Don’t skip it or the sauce definitely won’t thicken as it’s supposed to.

-What Kind Of Chicken To Use?
+Type Of Chicken To Use